Your breath is a free & always available stress-buster in addiction recovery. Here’s why you should just breathe.

 As well as helping with emotional pain, there is some research that indicates that Pranayama, Yogic breathing, greatly helps with experience and perception of physical pain.
 People who practice breath-focused Yoga have been shown to have less experience of pain.
 This can be a tremendous help if you are in recovery from opioid addiction.

 5. Breath improves sleep.

-If you are used to using drugs or alcohol to help you sleep, then learning to sleep naturally can present many challenges.
-If you are unable to sleep, focusing your attention on your breath, and breathing slowly and deeply can be a great help in assisting you to sleep.
+If you are used to using drugs or alcohol to help you sleep, learning to sleep naturally can present many challenges.
+If you are unable to sleep, focusing your attention on your breath and breathing slowly and deeply can be a great help in assisting you to sleep.
 This works in a number of ways.

 By focusing your mind on your breath, you are distracting it from all the worry thoughts that might be preventing you from being able to sleep.
 When your mind is whirling, it is impossible to relax and sleep well.

 Even if you don’t get to sleep quickly when focusing on your breath, you will be allowing your body to relax, and this in itself will help you to feel better even if you don’t get enough sleep.
 The sleep you do get will be much better quality, and your mind and body will feel more rested than if you spend the night tossing and turning in bed.

 There is great power in your breath.
 Taking some time to learn to breathe well won’t ensure your sustainable recovery on its own, but it will certainly give you a valuable item for your recovery tool box.
 Try it now for yourself.
 Take 3 deep breaths, taking care to breathe in and out slowly, and see how you feel afterwards.
 Feels good doesn’t it?